 Camino Frances: from Saint Jean Pied de Port

 The Camino Frances first section starts in France, in Saint Jean Pied de Port, and immediately crosses the border into Spain after only 13km till you reach Roncesvalles after 26km.
 From Saint Jean Pied de Port, it takes 3 walking days to reach Pamplona and 7 walking days to reach Logrono.
 From there you are on the most famous Camino, the Camino Frances or French Way, featuring in movies such as Martin Sheen’s The Way and books such as Paulo Coelho The Pilgrimage.
 The Camino Frances starts in the French Pyrenees and crosses the La Rioja wine region, passing fantastic cities such as Pamplona and Burgos, before reaching the stunning mountains of León, the Templars Castle of Ponferrada and finally Galicia across the wonderful O Cebreiro mountains.

 Portuguese Coastal Camino: Porto to Santiago

-This coastal Camino is quickly becoming a favourite, particularly for the Summer months.
+The Portugues Coastal Camino is quickly becoming a favourite, particularly for the summer months.
 Starting in wonderful Porto, the route takes pilgrims along the Atlantic Ocean, stopping in seaside villages on the way.
 The route takes in the scenic shores of Northern Portugal and the Rias Baixas in Galicia.